 Conducting funerals is one of the most rewarding things I have ever done in my life.
 To be there for people, to really listen and try to understand how I can do my part to remember their loved one’s life.
 I believe everyone has the right to be remembered, even celebrated, no matter what they have chosen as their life’s path.
 When people say ‘it’s like you knew her’ or ‘He would have loved that’, then I feel that I have done the best I can do to let the healing begin.

-I am also a qualified counsellor psychotherapist so very experienced in grief issues and end of life issues.
+I am also a qualified counsellor psychotherapist and Cross Professional Values Based Supervisor, supporting those in the helping professions, so very experienced in grief issues and end of life issues.
 I love especially to be involved in the celebrations of life of people who have had additional barriers or challenges for example people with learning difficulties or LGBT+ people.
 Equality is my passion - complete equality - not just a little bit.

 I’ve been a celebrant since 2007 and I love it!
-I started off offering families support with their loved ones' funerals, couples with celebrations of commitment and naming ceremonies.
+I started by offering families support with their loved ones' funerals, couples with celebrations of commitment and naming ceremonies.

 In 2010 I had the great joy of conducting my first legal marriage ceremony.
 I am now so excited about the being able to marry all people.
-I conducted one of the first lesbian weddings a few minutes after midnight when Scottish equal marriage became legal on 31st December 2014!
-I married my good friends Chris and Jooles shortly after Gerrie and I were married then Gerrie married Aynsleigh and Chloe.
+I conducted one the first humanist lesbian wedding a few minutes after midnight when Scottish equal marriage became legal on 31st December 2014!
+I married my good friends Chris and Jooles shortly after Gerrie and I were married, then Gerrie married Aynsleigh and Chloe.
 It was a momentous occasion and I can highly recommend getting married!
 It's fantastic!

 We live in a big rambling house on the beach at Prestwick Ayrshire and travel between there, Glasgow, Edinburgh, Lanarkshire, and Dumfries and Galloway.
 On occasion I travel all over Scotland so get to see many parts of our beautiful country.

 In the rest of my life I am also busy but above all friends and family are important to me.
-My partner Gerrie and I have been together for 22 years and we have seen our five children grow in to wonderful young people – beautiful too but I’m a biased mother!
+My partner Gerrie and I have been together for nearly 25 years years and we have seen our five children grow in to wonderful young people – beautiful too but I’m a biased mother!